 The SEND policy and information report will be reviewed and updated by Ruth Bennett (SENDCo) every year.
 It will also be updated if any changes to the information are made during the year.
 It will be approved by the governing board annually.

 6.2 In-school information or advice

 Mrs Ruth Bennett: SENDCo at William Brookes School, telephone number 01952 728900, email: ruth.bennett@wbs.318education.co.uk

-William Brookes School Website: www.williambrookes.com
+William Brookes School Website: Home - William Brookes School

 6.3 Independent Advice